magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 definitions and append them in the `predicates.cljc` source file.

-While you are there, introduce the `#?` reader macro to inform the compiler that these definition are specific for the JVM platform as
+While you are there, introduce the `#?` reader macro to inform the compiler that these definition are specific for the JVM platform.
+This way you're partially anticipating the Step 6:
-follows:

 ```clj
 ;;; above the rest of the file